 Material: Wool | Sole: Rubber | Care: Machine washable

 These slippers have molded arch support that helps with the fit and alignment of the foot.
 They're designed to keep your feet at the right temperature no matter what environment you’re in, and they will absorb moisture to help keep them dry, too.
-Rubber soles on the bottom make these slippers great to use inside or outdoors.
+The brand claims that the rubber soles on the bottom make these slippers great to use inside or outdoors, and our tester confirmed this claim.

 Material: Shearling | Sole: Rubber | Care: Spot clean